Withstanding change

 The project

-Between 2022 – 2025, and with £1.6 million in funding from the British Council’s Cultural Protection Fund, INTO has launched a programme of climate-related activity in partnership with organisations across the Middle East and Africa.
+In 2022, INTO was awarded £1.6 million in funding from the British Council’s Cultural Protection Fund, to undertake a programme of climate related activity in partnership with organisations across the Middle East and Africa.

 Partnerships